Empresas Polar: Growth (1950–1999)

+Expansion (1999–)

+The acquisition of the Pepsi brand license led to the construction of two large Pepsi-Cola Venezuela plants in Caucagua and Maracaibo in 1999.
+Subsequently, in 2001 the company acquired Mavesa and in 2002 incorporated products of the American brand Quaker Oats Company, along with its subsidiary Gatorade, both today owned by PepsiCo.

+In 2003, the company consolidated under the name Alimentos Polar and expanded its cleaning products plant in Valencia, in 2009.
+That year, the Centro de Desarrollo Deportivo Empresas Polar opened in San Joaquín, where children and young people practice sports in an organized way.

+Finally, in 2010, Alimentos Polar partnered with the Spanish Grupo Leche Pascual, installing a yogurt plant in Valencia producing the Migurt product line.

+In 2012, the premium beer collection Placeres Maestros of Solera was launched, beginning with Solera Märzen (a type of Marzenbier).
+Later, in 2016, Solera Black (Schwarzbier) and Solera ALT (Altbier) were introduced under the same collection.
+Finally, in 2018, the first India Pale Ale under the name Solera IPA was launched in the Venezuelan market.

 Products

 Original line

 Production of Cerveza Polar, a 5% abv lager began during the 1940s, and eventually, the company grew into the largest beer producing company in Venezuela, producing also Solera, Solera Light, Polar Light, Polar Ice, Polar Zero and Polar Zilch.
 The name comes from the polar bear, whose image is imprinted on the beer bottles.
 Maltin Polar “energia natural y full sabor”, is another of their most famous products, a Malta, similar to a nonalcoholic ale style beer, suited for all ages.

 Beers

 The company produces five different brands of lager with slight variations in abv strength and taste, such as "Solera" at 6% abv, called Verde (green) because of its bottle color, "Polar Pilsen" at 5% abv, called Negra (black) or Negrita (Blackie), "Solera Light" at 4.3% abv, called Azul (Azulita), "Polar Ice" at 4.5% abv, "Polar Light" at 4% abv.
 There is also a nonalcoholic beer called "Polar Zilch".

 Polar's signature Pilsen product started distribution in the United States in 1985 under the leadership of Carlos Eduardo Stolk, President and Chairman of the Board of Empresas Polar for over 30 years.

 Their non-alcoholic product aimed at the youth market, Maltin Polar, is basically a type of soft drink called Malta which is similar to ale beers with hops but with some caramel flavouring.
 Its taste is comparable to that of a dark, very sweet beer.